-Egg Pods/Tree Pods (Capsula Mundi)
+Organic Burial Pods/Egg Pods/Tree Pods (Capsula Mundi)

-The Egg Pod, an intriguing take on green burial, seeks to solve the modern issue of environmentally destructive disposition methods by planting more trees.
-Capsula Mundi—known as “egg pods” or “tree pods”—are biodegradable urns designed to be filled with the ashes of the deceased and buried in the ground.
-Trees are then planted on top of the urns, creating a series of “memorial forests” where the trees are nourished by the ashes of the deceased, memorializing their lives in living bark and leaves.
+The Egg Pod, an intriguing take on green burial.
+It seeks to solve the current issue of environmentally destructive disposition methods by planting more trees.
+Capsula Mundi—egg pods, tree pods, or organic burial pods—are biodegradable urns.
+These urns are filled with the ashes of the deceased and buried in the ground.
+Then, trees are planted on top of the urns for an eco pod burial.

-The Capsula Mundi company is planning to eliminate the use of cremated remains at some point by offering large burial pods which could hold bodies in the fetal position.
-However, these pods have not yet been manufactured or tested, and there is a good chance that they will be far more expensive than other green options.
+The Capsula Mundi company is planning to eliminate cremated remains at some point by offering organic burial pods.
+These organic burial pods (or cremation tree pods) could hold bodies in the fetal position.
+However, these eco-friendly burial pods are not manufactured or tested.
+And, they will likely be far more expensive than other green options.

 The goal of green burial is to care for the dead without impacting the environment.
-In cemeteries dedicated to green burial, each person is buried in biodegradable shrouds or coffins, without vaults or embalming.
-The coffin is made of simple, untreated wood, and is allowed to decompose naturally over time.
+Cemeteries dedicated to green burial use biodegradable shrouds or coffins without vaults or embalming.
+Instead, the coffin is made of simple, untreated wood and can decompose naturally over time.

-Until the 1930s, it was standard for family members and loved ones to prepare the body of the deceased in their own home.
-The body was bathed and dressed, which served as a beautiful way of celebrating life and saying final goodbyes.
+Until the 1930s, it was standard for family members and loved ones to prepare the deceased’s body in their own homes.
+The body was bathed and dressed.
+Further, this served as a beautiful way of celebrating life and saying final goodbyes.
 It is now far more common for a funeral home to collect and prepare the body.

 Alkaline Hydrolysis (Water cremation)

-At the end of the process, the acids, fats, proteins, and other components that make up the soft tissue of the body are drained away with the alkaline/water mixture, leaving behind the bones.
-These are pulverized (just as they are in a traditional cremation), creating ‘ashes’ which loved ones can scatter, bury, or place in an urn.
+At the end of the process, the acids, fats, proteins, and other components that make up the body’s soft tissue are drained away with the alkaline/water mixture, leaving behind the bones.
+Pulverizing the bones is the next step (just as they are in a traditional cremation).
+This creates ‘ashes’ that loved ones can scatter, bury, or place in an urn.